seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 revision of this file will print one: the map records this engine's directional information as measured zero, and a confidence figure with nothing behind it is the one number that can cost the owner more than silence. §7 gains item 62; items 44, 58 and 60 are corrected.

+**`2026-09-15-a` is a SOURCING revision, and every one of its five repairs comes from a run that broke no rule.** The run of 15.09 found the CLARITY Act cloture vote dated inside its own trading day, was refused by five Senate and `congress.gov` hosts in a row, assigned `dclass:none` exactly as this file required, and printed nothing — while the same section spent two of its lines on a CPI print from the 11th and a vote closed on the 14th, and the first line above it had already spoken six of those closures once. **`dclass` was built to stop a date INVENTED by aggregators and was applied to a date a public body schedules and only its host would not serve; `ЗАКРЫТО` was built so a closure cannot vanish and became the place yesterday is printed twice.** `-a` gives the first case its own class, purely subtractive, and takes the second's repetition away.

+**The other half is coverage.** §6's list has always been a list of event TYPES, and the horizon store has always been keyed to the hosts that serve them — so class A, the one class with no cap and the only one that names a coin, could be found only where some earlier thesis had already built a lane for that coin.
+The run read seven lanes, held two coin channels two old theses had left behind, and recorded no class-A event with a primary source anywhere in the window, over a list of thirty coins. **A hunt keyed to event types finds the events every calendar already carries.** `-a` keys the class-A lane to `tokens[]`.

+**Two publication gates named an object and no computation (map inv.
+58), and the run found both itself.** «A zone that cannot realistically fill inside 7–14 days is not published» has never had a test on the PUBLICATION side — `gap` governs withdrawal alone — so 07.09 published a short whose zone carried 8.2 % over a week and 15.09 refused nine coins whose best carried 11.9 % over two, on one sentence, with both numbers computed and printed on the page.
+And §2 required a sentence of reason under «СДЕЛОК СЕЙЧАС НЕТ» that item 59 banned outright; the run obeyed §2 and recorded the contradiction. §7 gains items 63–67.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in